ccorcos/meteor-subs-cache/README.md

-# Meteor Subscription Cache
+# Meteor Subscription Cache [DEPRECATED]

 This package is similar to [`meteorhacks:subs-manager`](https://github.com/meteorhacks/subs-manager).
 The goal is to cache subscriptions.

 Suppose you are subscribing to a post:

     sub = Meteor.subscribe('post', postId)

 When the user clicks to another page, you typically want to stop the subscription

     subs.stop()